-(1) Ong Chor Wei ("Mr Ong"), Non-Independent Non-Executive Director and Deputy Chairman of the Company, holds 50% interest in Uprich Holdings Limited, a BVI investment holding company.
+- (1) Ong Chor Wei ("Mr Ong"), Non-Independent Non-Executive Director and Deputy Chairman of the Company, holds 50% interest in Uprich Holdings Limited, a BVI investment holding company.
 Uprich Holdings Limited holds 15.4% interest in Joyas Investments Group Limited.
 The remaining 50% interest in Uprich Holdings Limited is held by Mr Wong Wai Shan ("Mr Wong").
 Both Mr Ong and Mr Wong are also directors of Uprich Holdings Limited.
 Mr Ong and Mr Wong are not related to each other or other directors of the Company.
-Uprich Holdings Limited became a shareholder of Joyas Investments Group Limited on 30 March 2007.

-(2) As at 31 December 2023, Mr Ong holds 5,600,000 (2022 - 5,600,000) shares in the capital of the Company through his nominee, Bank J. Safra Sarasin Ltd, Hong Kong Branch.

-(3) Mr Ong is a director and holds a 100% shareholding interest in Delton Group Limited, a controlling shareholder of Reach Win Limited.
-Accordingly, he is deemed to be interested in the 560,000,000 (2022 - 560,000,000) shares in the Company held by Reach Win Limited.
+Uprich Holdings Limited became a shareholder of Joyas Investments Group Limited on 30 March 2007. - (2) As at 31 December 2024, Mr Ong holds 5,600,000 (2023 5,600,000) shares in the capital of the Company through his nominee, Bank J. Safra Sarasin Ltd, Hong Kong Branch. - (3) Mr Ong is a director and holds a 100% shareholding interest in Delton Group Limited, a controlling shareholder of Reach Win Limited.
+Accordingly, he is deemed to be interested in the 560,000,000 (2023 5,600,000) shares in the Company held by Reach Win Limited.
+Delton Group Limited is deemed interested in the Shares held by Reach Win Limited of which Delton Group Limited is a controlling shareholder.
+Mr Ong Chor Wei is deemed interested in the Shares held by Reach Win Limited, of which Mr Ong Chor Wei is a director, and he holds 100% shareholding interest in Delton Group Limited.
+Mr Ong is deemed interested in 25.3% of the shares in the Company through his shareholding in Delton Group Limited which owns 50% of Reach Win Limited.